ericthewry/ericthewry.github.io/my-site/careerex.md

 before you forward the packet on.
 This changes the Sender (i.e. the `src`) of the packet.
-You will need to change some commands besides evilDoEveryStep for this to work.
+You will need to change some commands besides `evilDoEveryStep` for this to work.

+Once you've implemented spoofing, try and defend against it!
+What strategies might you employ?
+This is hard, ask for help if you get to this point!

 _Option 2.
 Pretend to be a failed router_